biancajayy/FabricClassification/README.md

 # Fabric Classification

 Fabric Classification is a web application that utilizes a CNN to classify a piece of cloth as denim, linen, or polyester.
-The model used is a Tensorflow Keras Sequental Model.
+The model used is a Tensorflow Keras Sequential Model.
 The front end is written in HTML and JavaScript, and the backend is run on flask.

 ## Motivation